 - To share our story and encourage others to do the same

 - To build a relationship with my readers

 As for my story…

-My husband and I have been married since 2006 and are currently living in West Michigan (it’s like it is it’s own big town in Michigan).
+My husband and I have been married since 2006 and are currently living in West Michigan (it’s like it is it’s own big town in Michigan), doing youth ministry.
 We were both born and raised in the mitten state, met in college, and have a daughter, Mazy Grace, born in 2015, and have two babies in heaven.